M64GitHub/libtsprites/README.md

 is set-up with a proper monospaced font.
 Tests so far were done on `kitty`, the `gnome-terminal` (Ubuntu default), and `kitty` on the mac.
 Those for sure work well and fast.
-mac note: `iTerm2` "works", but has shown to be very slow.
-The recommended terminal on the mac would be `kitty`.
-I run it on linux and mac personally.
+mac note: `iTerm2` also "works" (technically), but has shown to be very slow.
+I can not recommend it. `kitty` to me is the perfect terminal, I run it on linux and mac personally.
 A note about nerd-fonts (https://www.nerdfonts.com/font-downloads) shall be given here as well.